evant/sparkle/docs/notes.md

 ```

 You can use `at` operator. ex: `the cake at the cake index plus 1`, `the cake at the cake index plus 1 is now "apple"`.

+## For Loops

+The reference is unclear if the range for a for loop is inclusive or exclusive.
+I went with inclusive, ex:
+`For every number n from 1 to 3` will loop 3 times.